FODS deployed on $866 Million Miami Signature Bridge Project

 FODS Highway Construction

 Thanks to the portable, reusable nature of the FODS system, this modern BMP is a favorite Trackout Control BMP for highway construction projects.
 Across the country, contractors are using FODS Trackout Control Mats to reduce sediment tracking on linear highway construction where entrances can be relocated during each phase of work.
 The rockless system requires fewer transportation vehicles during installation, removal and maintenance which helps to reduce congestion from delivery vehicles throughout the project.
-FODS is the safe construction entrance solution as the rockless system can reducing the risk of crushed rocks becoming lodged between dual tire vehicles or being tracked onto active traffic lanes.
+FODS is the safe construction entrance solution as the rockless system reduces the risk of crushed rocks becoming lodged between dual tire vehicles or being tracked onto active traffic lanes.
 With proven effectiveness, utility, and safety, the FODS Trackout Control System is a leading Best Management Practice for highway construction.

 Learn more about FODS in use on Highway Projects.